lthms/spatial-shell/README.md

 - `background "PATH"` will tell Spatial Shell to display the chosen background in empty workspaces (using `swaybg`).
-- `default focus true|false` to decide whether or not Spatial Shell will prefer the maximized view for first visited workspace or not.
+- `default layout maximize|column` to decide whether or not Spatial Shell will prefer the maximized view for first visited workspace or not.
 If prefixed by `[workspace=n]`, then the rule only affects workspace `n`.
-- `default visible windows n` will tell Spatial Shell to limit the number of visible windows in first visited workspaces to `n` (when the maximized mode is disable).
-If prefixed by `[workspace=n]`, then the rule only affects workspace `n`.
+- `default column count n` will tell Spatial Shell to limit the number of columns in first visited workspaces to `n` (when using the column layout) If prefixed by `[workspace=n]`, then the rule only affects workspace `n`.

 ## Installing From Source